Raster vs. vector images – what's the difference?

-Raster images are made up of a bunch of tiny pixels, while vector images are made from mathematical paths.
+Basically raster images are made up of a bunch of tiny pixels vs vector images which are made from mathematical paths.

 Why is this difference important and what does it actually mean?